enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 		The difference of the diffrence between TON LON - TONOFF LON  AND TON LOFF - TON LON has to be diff  from zero.
 In this case, that gives us the contrastfor the interaction effect.

-What arethe  3 types of problem created by applying a convolution to predict the HDR?
+**What are the 3 types of problem created by applying a convolution to predict the HDR?**
-	- : Convolution with HRF I think, bc its difficult to model multiple signals. #unclear
+	- Convolution with HRF I think, bc its difficult to model multiple signals. #unclear
 	- Serial Autocorrelation: related to the e
 	- Correlated regressors: There's some variance shared between the B's regressors so that if the X1 changes, the B1 and B2 will be affected #unclear
-		- It can create multicolinearity.
+		- It can create **multicolinearity**.
 It can help to enlever signales related to movement.
 We use to do that, an ANCOVA,  where we add Betas related to the 6 movements, and remove the movements, from influencing the X

 There's another point, a problem created during statistical analysis: Reducing noise in the low frequency range.
 What do we do for it?
 	apply a high pass filter